Elana Boiskin Among Jewish Communal Professionals Awarded an MA in Jewish Professional Studies at Spertus Institute Graduation

-With Tikvah colleague Rabbi Dr. Joseph Ozarowski advising her on her master’s thesis, Elana researched books and articles as well as interviewed heads of Jewish community chaplaincy programs around the country.
-“It has taken two-and-a-half-years to complete the degree and I believe I have gained Jewish Studies, leadership and management skills that I have been able to bring to the Tikvah program.
+With Jewish Chaplaincy Programs colleague Rabbi Dr. Joseph Ozarowski advising her on her master’s thesis, Elana researched books and articles as well as interviewed heads of Jewish community chaplaincy programs around the country.
+“It has taken two-and-a-half-years to complete the degree and I believe I have gained Jewish Studies, leadership and management skills that I have been able to bring to the Jewish Chaplaincy Program.
 In addition to the skills I have gained, it has been a great journey for me and has resulted in personal growth, especially going back to school later in life with a family and professional commitments,” adds Elana, who was also a student speaker at the graduation.

 Offered in small-group cohorts between 12 -18 students, the MAJPS program is a globally renowned educational opportunity to connect with other Jewish communal professionals and enrich participants’ skills and knowledge.
 Citywide cohorts are offered throughout the United States, Canada and Israel.